guru2086/postgressSB/README.md

 # postgressSB
-basic app using springboot and persistence onmPostgress
+basic app using springboot and persistence on Postgress